Category: Seminum | Sub-Category: Annuals for Sun

 Family: (Ranunculaceae)

 (A) to 2′.
 Forked Larkspur.
 Mediterranean.
 Panicles of delicate, long-spurred, violet-blue flowers are produced in profusion forming an airy cloud of blue.
 Finely divided foliage is an added attraction.
 An easy charmer.
 Sun.
-3 & T1, cover and keep dark.
+3, D & T1

 Category: Seminum | Sub-Category: Annuals for Sun